-The Reverend J. Mark Worth speaking
+The Rev. J. Mark Worth speaking

 The Unitarian Universalist Congregational Society of Westborough will be commencing a comprehensive sexuality education program called Our Whole Lives (OWL), a program created jointly by the Unitarian Universalist Association and the United Church of Christ.
 The OWL program helps students in 7th through 9th grades gain the knowledge, values and skills they need to lead sexually healthy, responsible lives.

 The program is designed to support the role of parents as the primary sexuality educator of their children.

 Parents seeking information about and an overview of the program are welcomed to attend the OWL Information Session on Sunday, Nov.
 3 at 3-5 p.m. at the church, at 64 West Main Street, Westborough.
 Parents will have the chance to access the curricular materials, ask questions and meet with the facilitators during the informational session.

 The OWL program is slated to begin on November 17th and run through March 2014.
 Participants need not be members of the congregation.

 If church needs to be cancelled due to bad weather, you can find out a few ways:

 a.
 WBZ –TV or CBSBoston.com will list us as closed (they no longer read them on the radio)

 b.
 There will be a message on our Facebook site. (http://www.facebook.com/pages/Unitarian-Universalist-Westborough/126170144106772?fref=ts).
 Be sure to “like” our page so you can get this information!